voxpupuli/beaker/docs/how_to/hypervisors/openstack.md

             size: 1000

-In the event your using an OpenStack instance that does not deploy the volume service you can disable that functionality to prevent beaker runs from failing.
+In the event you're using an OpenStack instance that does not deploy the volume service you can disable that functionality to prevent beaker runs from failing.
 Either using an ENV variable or setting the following value in the `CONFIG` section of your hosts file(valid values are `true` or `false`):

 ```
 openstack_volume_support: false